jrsalata/jrsalata.github.io/content/honors/showcase3.md

 Weird?
 If the issue was caused by too many entries, it should not be happening with this few entries.

 And then I found it.
 The _actual_ cause of the page jumping.
-A CSS tag was being removed after a certain period of time which caused the jupming effect that was so bothersome.
+A CSS tag was being removed after a certain period of time which caused the jumping effect that was so bothersome.
 A simple 3 line change is all that was needed to fix the issue.

 Despite this, the client was intrigued by the filtering page.
 I presented it to them and they loved it.
 I was able to solve the problem and create a complex feature that was needed for their use case.